tob-har/one_sample_osc/README.md

 # One Sample OSC 1 and One Sample OSC 2
 Version 0.1.1
-Pure Data Abstractions and VST Plugin
+Pure Data Abstractions and VST Plugins

 [Download the Release here.](https://github.com/tob-har/1_Sample_Processor/releases)